Adamas White Sturgeon Caviar 30g + 2 Dozen Oysters

 Who makes it: Adamas in Pandino, Italy

-Why we love it: In the words of our tasting team “These beads are INSANE”.
+How it tastes: In the words of our tasting team “These beads are INSANE”.
 Distinct, onyx beads with enough body for you to pop them on the roof of your mouth.
 There’s a pleasant, clean fat that stays on the pallet like a sip of fresh olive oil, reminiscent of a Castelvetrano.
-The salinity is fresh and refined thanks to the farms’ connection to the pristine Tormo River.
+The salinity is fresh and refined thanks to the farms’ connection to the pristine Torno River.
 Imagine a smear of Adamas White Sturgeon on toasted bread rubbed with fresh garlic?
 Pure Italy, baby.

 Why it’s unique: The Lombardy region is the one of the best for caviar production in Europe due to the pristine water sources coming from the Alps and natural aquifers.